aherne/c-data-structures-api/documentation/reference_guide/lists.md

-## What are lists? ##
+## Lists

 Lists are data structures in which:

-- all elements are stored sequentially from position 0 to position length-1 without empty gaps
+- all elements are stored sequentially from head to tail without empty gaps
 - any element is accessible by its position in sequence
 - a single value can exist at multiple positions
 - a single position can only hold a single value

-###Abstract lists###
+### Abstract lists

 Abstract lists implement blueprints for operations one can perform on a list.
-This is done via pure virtual methods of **List** class:
+This is done via methods of **List** class, which defines following pure virtual methods:
 <table>
 	<thead>
 		<tr>